Posting Close Date:

 The University of Colorado offers excellent benefits, including medical, dental, retirement, paid time off, tuition benefit and ECO Pass.
 The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment.
 Learn more about the University of Colorado Boulder.

-Be Dynamic.
-Be Supportive.
+Be Challenged.
+Be Impactful.
 Be Boulder.

 What We Require

-Must be a Colorado resident to apply.
+Must be a current Colorado resident.

 What You Will Need

 Sensitivity to and appreciation of cultural, political and geographical differences, with ability to work well with faculty, staff and students from around the world.

 Demonstrated ability to establish and maintain effective and trusting working relationships with faculty, students, and staff.

 Demonstrates strong customer service skills with the ability to communicate efficiently and effectively.

 A current resume.
 Must include date ranges and whether full time or part time work.